 Brief summaries of what Orthodox Christians believe can be found by clicking on the sites below.
 As with any brief summary, there are some problems to be found in each of these articles, but on the whole they are very helpful.

 The Orthodox Church is a Sacramental Church.
 We use the oldest Liturgical practices in Christianity.
 The Sacramental Life explains much about the Sacraments of the Orthodox Church.
 Our Liturgical worship includes the veneration of ICONS.
 Websites containing good graphic images of icons include (but are not limited to!):

 Some Orthodox Parish Home Pages have excellent Icons, also.
 Lists of and/or Links to some Orthodox Parish Home Pages may be found at:

 My husband was the director of our choir at Our Lady, the Joy of All Who Sorrow for 5 years.
-For over 20 years, I sang in the choirs at various Orthodox Churches.
+For over 20 years, we sang in the choirs at various Orthodox Churches.
 In the past several years, however, we both have become physically debilitated, and now are not able to attend Church nearly as frequently as we once did.

 UPDATE 2008 - With my Rheumatoid Arthritis progressing, and with St. Mary of Egypt having moved to a new building much farther away, we are unable to attend most of the time.
 Fr.
 John and Fr.
 Steven are most kind to tend to us by bringing the Holy Gifts to us every 4 - 8 weeks.
 We are most blessed and so thankful to have such loving priests.